Ben-893/React-Spotify-Player/README.md

 npm install
 ```

-- create a .env file in the root folder of the project, and set: REACT_APP_CLIENT_ID=ClientID (ClientID stands in for the unique ID code you were given in step 3)
+- Create a .env file in the root folder of the project, and set: REACT_APP_CLIENT_ID=ClientID (ClientID stands in for the unique ID code you were given in step 3)

 ### To Use